-Kerala ISIS tryst continues: Engineer couple join outfit in Afghanistan
+Kerala's ISIS tryst continues: Engineer couple join outfit in Afghanistan

 New Delhi, June 07: Six persons including four children from Kerala are said to have joined the Islamic State in Afghanistan.